ujseah/beavr-bot/README.md

 BeaVR consists of two parts.

-- Teleoperation using Meta Quest 3 and data collection over a range of robot morphologies and simulation environments.
+- Teleoperation using Meta Quest 3 and data collection over a range of robot morphologies and simulation environments

-- Policy training for various dexterous manipulation tasks across different robots and simulations.
+- Policy training for various dexterous manipulation tasks across different robots and simulations

 ### Server Code Installation